dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests.md

 ---

-When you run the all the tests again via `yarn test --coverage`, it will look very satifying as the terminal would display all green and all 100% covered:
+When you run the all the tests again via `yarn test --coverage`, it will look very satisfying as the terminal would display all green and all 100% covered:

 ![Screenshot of complete test coverage](/images/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests/test-coverage-complete.png)